 Seventh Row (7R): How did you get involved with On Chesil Beach?

 Sean Bobbitt (SB): Initially, the idea of yet another British period drama didn’t really appeal to me — until I found out that Dominic Cooke was directing.
 I had met him once before but hadn’t had a chance to work with him.
 In that first meeting, I’d been so impressed by Dominic that I always said that I would love to work with him if I could.

 The initial chat I had with Dominic reassured me that I was making the right choice.
 He had such a deep emotional understanding of what the characters were going through.
 It’s not about frocks and furniture.
 We all enjoyed Dominic’s sense of collaboration and his ability to very clearly and succinctly communicate his ideas so that we were all moving in the same direction.
 He’s able to explain it in such an eloquent, simple, but at the same time, heartbreaking way.
 I found his telling of the story absolutely compelling.

-7R: How did you approach developing the film’s aesthetic with Dominic?
+7R: How did you approach developing the aesthetic for On Chesil Beach with Dominic?

 For me, it’s about understanding the story so that the look evolves out of that understanding, as opposed to coming up with the concept of a look and trying to impose that upon the story, which I always find less satisfying.'A lot of the time, when you talk about the script, people leap straight to the visual, but with Dominic, it was about the emotion.'Click To Tweet